 Dr. Alyssa Sepinwall has published “Beyond The Black Jacobins: Haitian Revolution Historiography Comes of Age,” Journal of Haitian Studies 23, no. 1 (Spring 2017), 4 - 34. https://muse.jhu.edu/article/668032/pdf

 Dr. Alyssa Sepinwall has published "New Directions in French Holocaust Film: The Origin of Violence, Once in a Lifetime, and Victor 'Young' Perez" in Fiction and Film for French Historians (Jan.
 2017).

-Ibrahim al-Marashi and Phebe Marr will publish their 4th edition of The Modern History of Iraq (Westview Press) in February 2017.
+Ibrahim al-Marashi and Phoebe Marr published their 4th edition of The Modern History of Iraq (Westview Press) in February 2017.